fbpx

 #5: Hydrate

-#6: Plan Out Where To Get Changed
+#6: Plan Out Where to get changed

-Hopefully, there will be one close to your desk, so on your return from the run, it will just be a matter of picking up your things making a quick change, and getting back to it.
+We recommend you use the toilet facilities, get changed in the cubicle, and then leave your things under your desk or an area out of the way of others.
+Hopefully, there will be one close to your desk, so on your return from the run, it will just be a matter of picking up your things and going back to get changed back into your working clothes.

-Quick tip: If possible, wear your sporty running shoes to work.
-That way, you’ll save some time during the rapid change!
-Five minutes should be ample time to make this Clark Kent-style transition.
+Quick tip โ€“ wear your sporty running shoes to work.
+That way youยดll save some time during the rapid change!
+5 minutes should be ample time to make this Clark Kent style transition.

 A package of wet wipes.

-#7: Vary Your Types of Sessions
+#7: Vary Your Types of sessions

 We recommend these 30 minutes running sessions:

-• Classic out and back – 15 minutes out and then turn back
+• Classic out and back โ€“ 15 minutes out and then turn back

-• Hill session – 15 minutes warmup, 6 x 45 seconds hill, with jog back to recover, cool down
+• Hill session โ€“ 15 minutes warmup, 6 x 45 seconds hill, with jog back to recover, cool down

-• Long reps – 10 minutes warmup, 3 x 5 mins reps at 10K pace, 90 seconds recovery, cool down
+• Long reps โ€“ 10 minutes warmup, 3 x 5 mins reps at 10k pace, 90 seconds recovery, cool down

-• Short reps – 10 minutes warmup, 8 x 1 min reps, equal recovery, cool down
+• Short reps โ€“ 10 minutes warmup, 8 x 1 min reps, equal recovery, cool down

 • Tempo – 10 minutes warmup, 15 minutes at Tempo pace, cool down

-A quick tip: If you’re planning on running one of the harder sessions (one of the final four sessions from the above list), go easy at first.
-Ease yourself into the first rep, as with a limited warmup time, you’ll want to give your body more time to be fully prepared.
+Quick tip โ€“ if you’re planning on running one of the harder sessions (one of the final 4 sessions from the above list), go easy at first.
+Ease yourself into the first rep as with a limited warmup time, you’ll want to give your body more time to be fully prepared.

 A person running on a path.

-#8: Plan Your Post-Run Cleanup
+#8: Plan Your Post-run cleanup

-Baby wipes can come in handy in addition to using the sink in the toilet facilities with your soap and face cloth; you’ll be surprised at how sparkling clean you’ll feel.
+Baby wipes can come in very handy in addition to using the sink in the toilet facilities with your soap and face cloth; you’ll be surprised at how sparkling clean you’ll feel.

 We recommend you get some carbohydrates back into the system.
-Nice wholewheat bread sandwiches should do the trick.
+Nice wholemeal bread sandwiches should do the trick.
 And if you have access to a microwave, eating up some rice or pasta from the previous night’s dinner would work wonders.

 A sandwich.